meltano/meltano/docs/src/_contribute/cli.md

 the short form if it is ambiguous or is likely to overlap with another option in the same global command group.
 For example avoid using `-t` as a short form for `--tasks` as it may be confused with a hypothetical `--test` option.

-Note that in official documentation the long form is always preferred, if you can simply and clearly indicate that both are available without causing confusion you provide both.
+Note that in documentation like guides and walkthrough the long form is always preferred.
 The short version alone should never be used in documentation.

 ### Desired verb/command linkage and structure